Back To School Safety Tips

 Back to School Teenager Driving Safety

 Teen drivers have an overall higher rate of experiencing an accident.
-To help minimize this risk, parents are encouraged to exemplify and reenforce safe driving behaviors.
+To help minimize this risk, parents are encouraged to exemplify and reinforce safe driving behaviors.

 For example: never use a cell phone behind the wheel, follow all traffic signals, and keep a close eye out for buses, bicyclists, and pedestrians while on the way to school.
 Parents can increase their awareness of their child’s driving behavior with a phone app or a device that plugs into the teen’s vehicle.